LaurenceJJones/crowdsec-docs/crowdsec-docs/docs/multiserver/intro.md

 You can expand the dropdown menu to the left to see dedicated guides for each setup type:

-- Security Engine Setup
+- Main LAPI
   - Bare metal
-  - Docker
-  - Podman
+  - Container (Docker/Podman)
-- Log Processor Setup
+- Log Processors
   - Bare metal
-  - Docker
-  - Podman
+  - Container (Docker/Podman)